 GPU Acceleration

 RegularizedLeastSquares.jl supports generic GPU acceleration.
 This means that the user can use any GPU array type that supports the GPUArrays interface.
 This includes CUDA.jl, AMDGPU.jl, and Metal.jl.
-In this example we will use the package JLArrays.jl which provides a reference implementation for GPUArrays, that can runs on CPUs.
+To perform a reconstruction on the GPU, one has to load a GPU backend package such as CUDA and specify the GPU array type:

 using CUDA